jblairpdx/GIScience_I/syllabus.md

   * *TBA*.
 * **Lecture**:
   * Mon May 29 — Memorial Day Holiday: No class.
-  * Wed May 31 — Lecture 15: The geographic citizen — GIScience in work and life.
+  * Wed May 31 — Lecture 15: The geographic citizen—GIScience in work and life.
 * **Lab**:
   * Final project: Work on in lab session.